Windows 11 23H2 new features and changes (September 2023 update)

 The new assistant can also help you take action, customize settings, and seamlessly connect across your apps.
 Also, developers can integrate their apps into the Windows Copilot through the Bing Chat plugins to build new experiences.

-For example, you can ask the Windows Copilot things, such as: “Change to dark mode,” “Turn on do not disturb,” “Take a screenshot,” “Summarize this website” (Active tab in Microsoft Edge), “Write a story about a dog who lives on the moon,” and “Make me a picture of a serene koi fishpond with lily pads.”
+For example, you can ask the Copilot things, such as: “Change to dark mode,” “Turn on do not disturb,” “Take a screenshot,” “Summarize this website” (Active tab in Microsoft Edge), “Write a story about a dog who lives on the moon,” and “Make me a picture of a serene koi fishpond with lily pads.”

-New File Explorer design
+New File Explorer app

 In this new version, you will find three main visual changes, including a new “Home” page design, a new “Gallery” view, and improvements to the header interface.